 Get 2-week free trial to Semrush Pro ($65 value)

 Ubersuggest follows a unique pricing model.
 Instead of monthly and annual pricing structure that most SaaS tools follow, Ubersuggest offers monthly and lifetime payment options.

 Here are the monthly pricing plans of Ubersuggest:

-- Individual – $12/mo (Ideal for entrepreneurs and small businesses who are managing 1-3 websites)
+- Individual – $12/mo (Ideal for entrepreneurs and small business owners who are managing a solo website)

 - Enterprise/Agency – $40/mo (Ideal for large businesses and agencies who are managing 8+ websites)

 You can also opt for lifetime pricing (one-time payment) for the above plans.
 Here’s the lifetime offer for these plans: